dimagoltsman/ha-custom-lovelace-cards/remote-control/README.md

 just make sure you are changing the html and css methods suffixes

 #you are also welcome to contribute new templates. you can add new buttons and remove buttons, just make sure their id matches the id you put in the yaml#

+# Latest fix
+fixed for 0.92 +
+please update JS file, remove broadlink_entity from the settings and add broadlink_host with your broadlink ip